theryanl/mitigating_manipulation_via_randomized_reviewer_assignment/experiments/readme.txt

 	- G: varies institution loads, on uniform random simulation
 	- H: varies size vs runtime, on uniform random simulation

-The experiments in the paper can be re-run with the following commands (each of which save .npy files of the output data):
+The assignment-quality experiments in the paper can be re-run with the following commands (each of which save .npy files of the output data):
 	- python testrunnerA.py data/iclr2018.npz 0 6 3
 	- python testrunnerA.py data/preflib1.npz 0 6 3
 	- python testrunnerA.py data/preflib2.npz 0 7 3